Controller#

 Optional.
 A tuple containing arguments to pass to the callback function.
 See Using Events with Parameters for more information.

-# Function to display an emoji when the joystick is moved
+# Show an emoji when the joystick moves up or down

 def move_joystick():